 In the continental U.S., Florida tops the list of states with its 1350 miles of ocean-side coastlines.
-East, West and Southern borders are all exposed to the Atlantic sea.
+East, West, and Southern borders are all exposed to the Atlantic sea.
 A great treasure when the sea is relatively calm.
 While sticking out like a sore thumb during hurricane season.

 In all, the state of Florida codes address hundreds of details for sloped and flat residential roofs.
 Everything from requirements on synthetic felt underlayment, precise spacing for fasteners, disallowing staples, taping over all joints in sheathing and retrofitting whenever possible.
 To top it all off, inspections before, during and after roof construction are deemed prudent and necessary.

 Did you know?
 Roofing contractors have to be licensed, bonded, insured, and have a worker’s compensation coverage in order to do roofing work in the state of Florida.
-A prospective contractor has to pass a test to get the state license.
-A contractor also has to get a county license in the counties they will be working in.
+A prospective contractor must pass a test to get the state license.
+A contractor also must get a county license in the counties they will be working in.